MagmaDNN/magmadnn/README.md

 vim make.inc # if you want to edit the settings
 ```

 After this simply run `make install` to build and install skepsi.
-If your prefix (install location) has root priviledge acccess, then you'll need to run with `sudo`.
+If your prefix (install location) has root priviledge access, then you'll need to run with `sudo`.

-So the entire script looks like,
+So the entire script looks like:

 ```sh
 git clone https://github.com/Dando18/skepsi